haquema/makers-javascript-fndamentals/contents/3-running-js-files.md

-# Running Javascript files
+# Running JavaScript files

-So far, we've been only writing Javascript inside our `node` REPL.
+So far, we've been only writing JavaScript inside our `node` REPL.
 This is good for trying out some ideas, or double checking that a snippet of code is working as intended.
 But going further, we want to be able to write and save our code to files, so we can organise our projects in a way that makes sense and use Git to commit and version our code.

 ## Objectives